-The Agency again notes that ExxonMobil currently seeks regulatory relief through a variance petition before the Board that would provide an extension of the compliance deadline for Appendix H units from December 31, 2014, to May 1, 2019.
-PC5 at 9, citing ExxonMobil Oil Corporation v.
+The Agency again noted that ExxonMobil currently seeks regulatory relief through a variance petition before the Board that would provide an extension of the compliance deadline for Appendix H units from December 31, 2014, to May 1, 2019.
+PC5 at 9, citing ExxonMobil Corporation v.
 IEPA, PCB 11-86.
-The Agency states that the same relief is being advanced by ExxonMobil in this proceeding.
+The Agency stated that the same relief is being advanced by ExxonMobil in this proceeding.
 PC5 at 9.
-The Agency states that:
+The Agency stated that: